lgraubner/jquery-offcanvas/README.md

 Type: `String`
 Default: `left`

-Direction the offcanvas is revealed from.
+Direction the offcanvas element is revealed from.
 Possible values are `left` and `right`.

 ### duration